isomerpages/moe-zhonghuasec/_cca/Uniformed Groups/Boys' Brigade.md

 third_nav_title: Uniformed Groups
 variant: tiptap
 ---
-<p>Zhonghua Secondary School is proud to have the oldest uniform group, Boys’
+<p>Zhonghua Secondary School is proud to have the oldest uniformed group,
-Brigade, as one of the CCA offering.
+the Boys’ Brigade, as one of the CCA offering.
 With a strong emphasis on leadership development, team building, life skills, adventure activities and community service, the boys enjoy a plethora of fun, meaningful and challenging programmes for their holistic development centred on good character-building values passed down from a Christian tradition.</p>
 <p>In the 48th Company Boys’ Brigade, the boys get to experience a wide range
 of activities that challenges them to get out of their comfort zone and grow in character and leadership qualities.
 They are also encouraged through